mainlycricket/CSV_App_Docs/docs/db/db-constraints.md

 ### Enums

 - Enums should be an array that specifies the allowed values for the column
+- Enums array can contain at most 25 elements
 - Each indiviual value in Enums should satisfy the individual `Min` and `Max` constraints
 - For array columns, each values_arr[i] should be present in enums array